OpenSILEX/opensilex-docker-compose/README.md

   - mongo-express (A web based gui for mongo) - 1.0.2-20
   - haproxy (web server used as reverse proxy) - 3.0.3

+## Contributing to the project

+If you want to contibute to the project by declaring a bug or submit a new fonctionnality, see [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Installation steps

 This docker version is related to <a href="https://github.com/OpenSILEX/opensilex/releases/tag/1.3.3" target="_blank">1.3.3 OpenSILEX version</a>